isaacchammah/capstone/README.md

 I also developed a strong understanding of how to use state and props effectively, which allowed me to create dynamic and interactive components.
 Furthermore, I gained experience in creating advanced graphs in React, such as the scatterplot graph featured in the Results section of the project.

+## Next steps

+To enhance the user experience of the simulator, you can implement the option for the user to select a custom time period instead of the default 10 years.

+To further optimize the performance of the simulator, you can implement a backend to store information that has already been called in previous axios calls.

+Also putting the data file in the backend
 #### Contributors

-Mention the contributors

- Special thanks to Edward Baafi for his wonderful sugestions.
+ Special thanks to Edward Baafi for his wonderful sugestions, you rock!

 *Happy Hacking!*